syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 #### Defining the name

 The first file we're going to touch is the `promise.yaml`.
-This is where you will define all the pieces that make of your promise.
+This is where you will define all the pieces that make of your Promise.
 Let's start by giving the Promise a proper name.
 Update the `metadata.name` in `promise.yaml` to `ci`:

 ```yaml jsx title="promise.yaml"